Reynolds High School Journalism Institute

-The Institutes not only provide participants with continuing education credit, but also cover an array of topics, including news literacy, reporting, writing, editing, multimedia, photojournalism, online layout and design, journalistic credibility, ethics and responsibilities, opinion pages, the future of news, business-side skills, First Amendment matters, privacy and the state of scholastic press freedom.
-For more details, see completed projects and syllabi from the Institutes.
+The Institutes cover an array of topics, including news literacy, reporting, writing, editing, multimedia, photojournalism, online layout and design, journalistic credibility, ethics and responsibilities, opinion pages, the future of news, business-side skills, First Amendment matters, privacy and the state of scholastic press freedom.
+For more details, see completed projects from previous Institutes.

 Teachers learn how to report on live events. field trips to learn how to report on live events.
 Each teacher completes various projects throughout the Institutes to gain valuable experience.
 Teachers also develop lesson plans and journalism curriculum.

 Since 2000, the Institutes have trained more than 2,250 teachers.
 Most participants tell us the Institutes are the best professional development they’ve ever received.
 Participants use the knowledge they gain at the Institutes to advance in their careers and become leaders in the profession.
 Many receive recognition from the Columbia Scholastic Press Association, the Journalism Education Association, the Dow Jones News Fund and other organizations for their contributions to journalism education.
 Institute participants who later received recognition from the Dow Jones News Fund include: